eLTehh/Raddomizer/README.md

 The issue is being looked into, but not a primary concern right now.
 Raddomizer will try to support MacOS when it becomes viable.

 ## Requests for new features
-In order to keep myself from being overwhelmed, I will not be taking major requests for the time being!
-Feel free to drop them under Issues, but there's no deadline or guarantee they'll be implemented.
+Sure, I'd appreciate your input.
+However, to set expectations, Raddomizer is something developed in my spare time, so there's no deadline or guarantee they'll be implemented.

-The priority right now is to have a functional randomizer.
-I may revisit things in the future.
+In order to prevent myself from getting overwhelmed, my priority is a functional and easy to use randomizer.
+So bugs will be prioritized over new features.

 ## How did you do all that?
 Did you document the information somewhere?
 Documentation for FE12 can be found in the [Wiki](https://github.com/eLTehh/Raddomizer/wiki), as well as a few Action Replay codes to help improve the gameplay experience.
 Once again, special thanks to Radd for documenting FE12's data structure!